jaegertracing/documentation/content/docs/next-release/deployment.md

 index creation.
 [This article](https://qbox.io/blog/optimizing-elasticsearch-how-many-shards-per-index) goes into more information about choosing how many shards should be chosen for optimization.

-#### Upgrade to Elasticsearch 7.x
+#### Upgrade Elasticsearch version

-The index mappings in Elasticsearch 7 are not backwards compatible with the older versions.
-Therefore using Elasticsearch 7 with data created with older version would not work.
-Elasticsearch 6.8 supports 7.x, 6.x, 5.x compatible mappings.
-The upgrade has to be done first to ES 6.8, then apply data migration or wait until old daily indices are removed (this requires to start Jaeger with `--es.version=7` to force using ES 7.x mappings for newly created indices).

-Jaeger by default uses Elasticsearch ping endpoint (`/`) to derive the version which is used for index mappings selection.
-The version can be overridden by flag `--es.version`.
+Elasticsearch define wire and index compatibility versions.
+The index compatibility defines the minimal version a node can be read data from.
+For example Elasticsearch 7 can read indices created by Elasticsearch 6, however it cannot read indices created by Elasticsearch 5 even though they use the same index mappings.
+Therefore upgrade from Elasticsearch 6 to 7 does not require any data migration.
+However, upgrade from Elasticsearch 5 to 7 has to be done through Elasticsearch 6 and wait until indices created by ES 5.x are removed or reindex old indices manually.

+Refer to the Elasticsearch documentation for wire and index compatibility versions.
+Generally this information can be retrieved from root/ping REST endpoint.

-##### Data migration
+##### Reindex

-The data migration must be done on Elasticsearch 6.8.

-1. Create index templates for Elasticsearch 7.x.
-Start Jaeger collector with flag `--es.version=7` or submit the template to API manually.
+Manual reindexing can be used when upgrading from Elasticsearch 5 to 7 (through Elasticsearch 6) without waiting until indices created by Elasticsearch 5 are removed.

-2. Reindex all span and service indices to indices with new mapping.
-The new indices will have suffix `-1`:
+1. Reindex all span indices to new indices with suffix `-1`:

     ```bash
     curl -ivX POST -H "Content-Type: application/json" http://localhost:9200/_reindex -d @reindex.json